 There are certain athletic achievements that always appear on bucket lists: running a marathon, completing a triathlon, or competing in a Tough Mudder.
 If none of these outdoor challenges interest you, we’ve got another to add to the list: hiking one of America’s 10 best long-distance trails.

 Yet there’s more than one way to tackle a long-distance trail.
 The greatest challenge, of course, is thru-hiking a trail in a single year.
 Weather, injury, and life circumstances often derail these attempts.
 (Just 1 in 4 hikers who attempt to thru-hike the Appalachian Trail succeed.
 And the success rate has been dropping.)
 But you can also hike a trail in segments over a long period of time or try a few day hikes to scope out the scenery.
-However you choose to hike, here are 10 can’t-miss trails to consider for your next adventure.
+However you choose to hike, here are 10 of the best thru hikes in the US for to consider for your next adventure.

 Total Distance: 6,800 miles